Dragan Jevtović: Politician

 Jevtović was elected to the national assembly in the 1990 Serbian parliamentary election, winning as a SPO candidate in Kragujevac's second division.
 The Socialist Party of Serbia (Socijalistička partija Srbije, SPS) won a majority victory while the SPO finished a distant second, serving in opposition.
 Jevtović took his seat when the assembly convened in early 1991.

 In 1992, Jevtović left the SPO and joined the DS.
 He did not seek re-election to the national assembly in the 1992 Serbian parliamentary election but instead ran for the Chamber of Citizens in the parliament of the Federal Republic of Yugoslavia in the concurrent Yugoslavian parliamentary election.
 He appeared in the second position on the DS's electoral list in Kragujevac; the party did not cross the electoral threshold to win any seats in the division.

 Jevtović later aligned himself with Veroljub Stevanović's Together for Kragujevac alliance.
 He sought election to the city assembly in the 2000 Serbian local elections but was defeated by Vlatko Rajković of the Democratic Opposition of Serbia (Demokratska opozicija Srbije, DOS).
 He ran again in the 2004 Serbian local elections, which were held under proportional representation.
 Stevanović's alliance won this election; Jevtović received a mandate and served as the group's leader in the assembly.

 He appeared on Stevanović's list again in the 2008 local elections but did not afterward take a seat in the new assembly.
-In September 2013, he was appointed as director of Kragujevac's directorate for urbanism.
+In September 2013, he was appointed director of Kragujevac's directorate for urbanism.

+Death

+Jevtović died on 1 July 2025, at the age of 65.